ya-aqob/VectorAPI/README.md

 VectorAPI

-VectorAPI is an API built with Flask and GoogleAPI/SheetsAPI to manage data for the RecycleQuest app.
+VectorAPI is an API built with Flask and connected to a GoogleAPI/SheetsAPI database to manage data for the RecycleQuest app.
 It handles account creation, login authentication, point records with timestamps, leaderboard creation and sorting, and more.

 -------------------------------------------------------------------------------------